 Connectivity and technology continue to expand and develop every day, and Australian businesses use these advancements to be more mobile, efficient, and reach new markets locally and internationally.

 The Telstra Security Report 2019 follows a year of high profile cyber security breaches that have littered the news cycle.
-And there’s been big changes to the Privacy Act 2018, in particular the arrival of its key requirements: the Notifiable Data Breaches Scheme, which has implications for businesses of all sizes.
+There’s been big changes to the Privacy Act 2018, in particular the arrival of its key requirements: the Notifiable Data Breaches Scheme, which has implications for businesses of all sizes.

 Planning for the future